fmanimashaun/book-car-api/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 - Behance and Murat Korkmaz for the [original design](https://www.behance.net/gallery/26425031/Vespa-Responsive-Redesign)
-- Microverse for providing the opportunity to learn in a collaborative environment.
+- [Microverse](https://www.microverse.org/) for providing the opportunity to learn in a collaborative environment.
-- GitHub for version control and collaboration tools.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>